 CBD DOSING AND SAFETY | WHICH METHOD IS BEST?

-How a person responds to CBD oil can be partly influenced by genetic makeup, biological sex, lifestyle, and overall health.
+How a person responds to medicine (plant-based or pharmaceutical) is influenced by genetic makeup, biological sex, lifestyle, mood, how they slept, what they ate that day, and of course, overall health.

-The typical starting dose for CBD is 15 mg once or twice daily and with any medication, it is always best to start low and go slow.
+The typical starting dose for CBD is 10 mg once or twice daily and with any medication.
+It is always best to start low and go slow.

 This enzyme system is involved in processing about 60% of all pharmaceuticals on the market, including common psych drugs like Klonopin, Valium, Xanax, and a long list of antihistamines, antiretrovirals, and steroids, to name a few.